 Released on October 30, 2007, TimeShift is a sci-fi, first-person shooter from Vivendi Games for the PC, Xbox 360 and PlayStation 3.
 The game empowers players with the gift of time manipulation, which includes the ability to slow down, stop, and rewind the world, allowing players to move freely while opponents and game objects are frozen in time.
 Featuring complex time control puzzles as an integral part of gameplay, TimeShift takes first-person action games in an entirely new direction.

 Return to the Game List, the FAQ, or the Home Page.

-Casual difficulty: 0:43:06 by Robin 'Ekelbatzen' Schönborn, done in 47 segments appended to one file.
+Segmented, Casual Difficulty: 0:43:06 by Robin 'Ekelbatzen' Schönborn done in 47 segments appended to unknown files.

 Get Flash to see this player.

 So I got inspired by HeRMe (who beat my old 2008 run this year in 2015) to try this game again, and I got unexpectedly good results!

 I want to thank him for his support back in 2008 and now again to plan and improve this run.

 Like him, I am also running on casual difficulty now because I wanted to see how fast this game could be finished under any circumstances, like HeRMe did.
 But I did not only run the same route with more efficiency, I also found some more tricks and shortcuts I will try to explain in this commentary.
 My aim was to cut his 1:07 time down to under an hour, but in the end I even managed to cut down my old 2008 time in half.